martasvobo/skelbiu-botas/README.md

 ## Use case

-The bot retrieves the most recently uploaded advertisements on skelbiu.lt and sends a notification through Telegram.
+The bot retrieves most recently uploaded advertisements on skelbiu.lt and sends a notification through Telegram.
 It can be hosted for free on Heroku.

 ## How it works